Krillko/tunnelbanebingo/README.md

 # TunnelbaneBingo

 A Stockholm subway bingo game.
 Hit the button, watch a casino-style animation randomly pick a T-bana station, then go visit it.
+Now also with Gothenburg.
+So I guess I need a better name.

 ## What it does